-As part of the registration process for our monthly e-newsletter, we collect personal information.
-We use that information for a couple of reasons: to tell you about stuff you’ve asked us to tell you about; to contact you if we need to obtain or provide additional information; to check our records are right and to check every now and then that you’re happy for us to still keep in touch.
+As part of the registration process for our monthly e-newsletter and for downloadable content, we collect personal information.
+We use that information for a couple of reasons: to tell you about stuff you have expressed an interest in; to contact you if we need to obtain or provide additional information; to check our records are right and to check every now and then that you’re happy for us to still keep in touch.
 We don’t rent or trade email lists with other organisations and businesses.

 We use a third-party provider, MailChimp, to deliver our newsletter.
 We gather statistics around email opening and clicks using industry standard technologies to help us monitor and improve our e-newsletter.
 For more information, please see MailChimp’s privacy notice.

 You can unsubscribe to general mailings at any time of the day or night by clicking the unsubscribe link at the bottom of any of our emails.

 You are entitled to access the personal information that we hold.
 Email your request to firstname.lastname@example.org

 When someone visits the Strategy to Revenue website we use a third-party service, Lead Forensics, to collect internet log information and details of visitor behaviour patterns.
 Lead Forensics works on the basis of reverse business IP tracking.
 A small tracking code is placed on a business’ website(s) which then enables them to identify the business IP addresses of their website visitors.
 Lead Forensics matches the identified business IP address to a wholly owned global database of businesses and business information.